epandurski/flask_signalbus/docs/index.rst

   3. Message's corresponding table row is deleted.

-Normally, the sending of the recorded messages (steps 2 and 3) is done automatically after each transaction commit, but it can also be triggered explicitly with a `method call <SignalBus.flush>`, or through the Flask `command-line-interface`.
+Normally, the sending of the recorded messages (steps 2 and 3) is done automatically after each transaction commit, but when needed, it can also be triggered explicitly with a `method call <SignalBus.flush>`, or through the Flask `command-line-interface`.

 Installation